 He returned to Upstate South Carolina in 1994 to serve as principal of Seneca High School in Oconee County Schools and assumed his first district-level position in 1999 as an assistant superintendent in that school district.
 He rejoined Greenville County Schools in 2005 as deputy superintendent for operations and became the district’s sole deputy when he assumed additional leadership responsibilities for the instructional division in 2011.

 Various community boards benefit from Royster’s participation, including The Greenville Chamber of Commerce, The United Way, Greenville Technical College Area Commission, and Public Education Partners.
 A graduate of Leadership Greenville, Royster is also actively involved with Ten at the Top, an organization that promotes partnerships and cooperation to improve the Upstate’s economic vitality and quality of life.
-In addition to his service on local boards, Royster is member of the American and South Carolina Associations of School Administrators and is President-elect of the Executive Committee of the Superintendents’ Division of the South Carolina School Administrators Association.
-He is also has membership in Phi Delta Kappa, the Horace Mann League, Association for Learning Environments (formerly Council of Educational Facilities Planners), the National Association of School Business Officials, and the South Carolina Athletic Administrators Association.
+In addition to his service on local boards, Royster is member of the American and South Carolina Associations of School Administrators and has served as President of the Superintendents’ Division of the South Carolina School Administrators Association.
+He is also holds memberships in Phi Delta Kappa, the Horace Mann League, Association for Learning Environments (formerly Council of Educational Facilities Planners), the National Association of School Business Officials, and the South Carolina Athletic Administrators Association.

 The son of former Anderson County District Five Superintendent Dr. William B. Royster and his wife, Betty, Royster grew up in Anderson County, South Carolina, and received his bachelor’s and master’s degrees from Clemson University.
 He also holds a Ph.D. in Educational Leadership and Policies from the University of South Carolina.
 Royster is married to the former Tina Stephenson, who is retired from banking.